 What is a School Council?

 A school council is a group of pupils who are elected to represent the views of all pupils.
 It gives children the opportunity to make their voices heard and feel part of the whole school community.
 Each year voting takes place for the children who have been campaigning to be elected to the School Council.
-The children meet with Mrs Barrett and other teachers every half term.
+The children meet with Miss Barrett and other teachers every half term.
 We talk about issues and ideas affecting the daily life of the school.

 What do we do?